New Weight Loss Drugs In India- Everything you Need to Know!!

 Prevalence of Obesity in India

 The Introduction Of New Incretin-Based Therapies has transformed Current Advancements In The Management Of Obesity.
 The intestine produces natural hormones called incretins that help control blood sugar levels and appetite.
 The two main types of incretin hormones are Glucagon-Like Peptide-1(GLP-1) and Glucose-Dependent Insulinotropic Polypeptide (GIP).
-To Capitalize on these benefits in individuals with type 2 diabetes and obesity, scientists created a class of medicines called GLP-1 Receptor Agonists (GLP-1 RAs), which imitate the action of the natural GLP-1 hormone.
+To Capitalise on these benefits in individuals with type 2 diabetes and obesity, scientists have created a class of medicines called GLP-1 Receptor agonists (GLP-1 RAs), which mimic the action of the natural GLP-1 hormone.
 (Jang et al.,2024).
-The first GLP-1 RA drug for weight management approved by the U.S. FDA in 2014 was liraglutide under the brand name Saxenda, with once-daily administration.
-Researchers made minor structural changes to liraglutide to develop semaglutide, which led to greater effectiveness and enabled once-weekly dosing.
+The first GLP-1 RA drug for weight management, liraglutide, was approved by the U.S. FDA in 2014 under the brand name Saxenda, with once-daily administration.
+Researchers made minor structural modifications to liraglutide to develop semaglutide, resulting in greater effectiveness and enabling once-weekly dosing.
 (Jenstrele et.al.,2002).“Since the introduction of semaglutide, the landscape of weight management has transformed significantly.”

 Key Approval Timeline of Semaglutide and Tirzepatide Brands (Weight loss drugs in India)